Burma Task Force USA was established August 2013 with the following goals:

 - To stop the genocide of Burmese Muslims

-- To open doors for Muslim relief organizations to work in Burma
+- To open doors for relief organizations to work in Burma

-- To improve the treatment of Muslim refugees in India, Thailand, and Bangladesh
+- To improve the treatment of the Rohingya refugees in India, Thailand, and Bangladesh

-- To achieve full freedom of religion by opening all mosques, permit Muslims to marry, freedom to have children, and restore full citizenship by cancelling 1982 law which makes them stateless people
+- To achieve full freedom of religion by opening all mosques, permit Muslims to marry, freedom to have children, and restore full citizenship by canceling 1982 law which makes them stateless people

 - To dismantle concentration camps and try police officers and soldiers or anyone who raped women or participated in ethnic cleansing as a war crime

-- The Burma President should withdraw his statement that Rohingyas should be settled in a third country.
+- The Burmese President should withdraw his statement that Rohingyas should be settled in a third country.

 - Successful campaign resulting in President Obama speaking up in his trip to Burma about Rohingya in brief but strong way